 Finally, we’ll cover some of the treatments you can use to make treating and managing herpes outbreaks an easier process.

 If you’ve been infected with HSV-1 or HSV-2, you’ll usually go through an initial outbreak.
-Your first herpes outbreak is also known as a “primary outbreak,” and it tends to be the most severe physical experience from the virus.
+Your first herpes outbreak is also referred to as the “primary outbreak,” and it tends to be the most severe physical experience from the virus.

 Not everyone with HSV-1 or HSV-2 will have an initial outbreak.
 Some people are completely asymptomatic, which means they can be infected with the virus without experiencing any real herpes symptoms.

-During a first herpes outbreak, most people experience the physical effects of herpes (in the case of an oral HSV-1 infection, cold sores, or genital herpes lesions for genital HSV-1 or HSV-2), plus additional cold-like symptoms, including fever, chills, sore throat and general body aches.
+During a first herpes outbreak, most people experience the physical effects of herpes (cold sores in the case of an oral HSV-1 infection, or genital herpes lesions for genital HSV-1 or HSV-2), plus additional flu-like symptoms, including fever, chills, sore throat and general body aches.

-Herpes outbreaks usually start within one to two weeks of exposure.
+Herpes outbreaks usually start within several days of exposure.
 If you’re worried that you’re going through an initial outbreak of herpes, the best thing to do is check your symptoms and talk to your doctor about testing and treatment options.

-People with symptomatic HSV-1 usually experience one outbreak or less per year, although this can vary depending on a number of factors.
-Outbreaks tend to be worse during the early stages of the infection, as the body hasn’t had time to produce its own immune response to herpes.
+People with symptomatic HSV-1 can have anywhere from several outbreaks per year to one every couple years or so, depending on the individual.
+Outbreaks tend to be worst during the initial herpes outbreak, as the body hasn’t had time to produce its own immune response to herpes.

-HSV-1 outbreaks usually involve the development of cold sores around the lips and mouth.
-The sores usually begin as an itching, burning sensation before forming into open sores over two to five days.
+Oral HSV-1 outbreaks usually involve the development of cold sores around the lips and mouth.
+The sores usually begin as an itching, burning sensation before forming into small blisters over several days.

 Our guide to kissing and cold sores goes into more detail about how you can reduce your HSV-1 transmission risk during an outbreak.

-All in all, it usually takes two to three weeks for an HSV-1 outbreak to completely heal.
-While the average person only experiences one outbreak per year, it’s possible for outbreaks to occur on a more frequent basis if you have a weak immune system or other health issues.
+All in all, it usually takes a few weeks for an HSV-1 outbreak to completely heal.
+While the average person may only experience a few outbreaks per year, it’s possible for outbreaks to occur on a more frequent basis if you have a weak immune system or other health issues.

 The most popular treatment for dealing with HSV-1 outbreaks is the use of antiviral drugs such as valacyclovir, which can play a role in speeding up cold sore healing and suppressing HSV-1 within your body.

 On average, people with symptomatic HSV-2 experience four to five outbreaks per year.
-Just like with HSV-1, this can vary.
+But just like with HSV-1, this can vary.
 Some people may experience more than five outbreaks, while others with HSV-2 may rarely experience outbreaks or be completely asymptomatic.

-Also like with HSV-1, HSV-2 outbreaks tend to be worse during the first year of infection, as the body’s immune response often requires time to fully develop.
+Also like with HSV-1, HSV-2 outbreaks tend to be worst during the first infection, as the body’s immune response to HSV-2 often requires time to fully develop.

-Outbreaks of HSV-2 involve the formation of herpes lesions on and around the genitals, on the upper thighs, and on the buttocks.
-Outbreaks can be “triggered” by external factors such as sun exposure, stress, illness or even the use of unrelated medication.
+Outbreaks of HSV-2 involve the formation of herpes lesions on and around the genitals, the anus, on the upper thighs, and on the buttocks.
+Outbreaks may be “triggered” by external factors such as sun exposure, stress, illness or even the use of unrelated medication.

 If you have symptomatic HSV-2, you’ll likely be able to recognize your triggers and risk factors over time.
-For many people, avoiding common herpes triggers is enough to make outbreaks a less frequent occurrence.
+For some people, avoiding common herpes triggers may be enough to make outbreaks a less frequent occurrence.

 It’s important to know that not all genital herpes is caused by HSV-2.
 HSV-1 can also spread to the genitals through oral sex, meaning that if you have infrequent outbreaks of genital herpes, it could potentially be the result of an HSV-1 infection.

 Like HSV-1, outbreaks of HSV-2 heal faster if they’re treated early.
-Most outbreaks last for two to three weeks, with early treatment and your body’s immune response reducing the amount of time required for the herpes sores to close over and completely heal.
+Outbreaks can last for weeks, with early treatment and your body’s immune response reducing the amount of time required for the herpes sores to close over and completely heal.

 As with other forms of the herpes virus, the most popular treatment for outbreaks of HSV-2 is the use of oral antiviral medication like valacyclovir, which can manage herpes symptoms and reduce your risk of transmitting the virus to other people.

-People with asymptomatic herpes can still spread the virus to others, but they don’t experience any cold sores or genital herpes lesions.
+People with asymptomatic herpes can still spread the virus to others while not having any cold sores or genital herpes lesions.

 Sometimes, people with asymptomatic herpes might experience an initial outbreak of cold sores or genital herpes, only to have the virus “disappear” after the first outbreak.
 In this case, herpes is still present in the body, but simply remains inactive and doesn’t produce further outbreaks.

 Even if you’re asymptomatic, it’s still important to take precautions against spreading herpes to other people.
-Herpes remains in the body even if you don’t have any symptoms, creating a risk that you could spread the virus through kissing, oral sex or other sexual activity.
+Herpes remains in the body even if you don’t have any symptoms, and there is a risk that you could spread the virus through kissing, oral sex or other sexual activity.

 If you have asymptomatic herpes, the best approach is to speak to your doctor about treatment options and the use of suppressive therapy to reduce your risk of infecting others.